Kingston Brass Faucets Review & Rating Updated: 08/05/22

 Antiqued, Distressed, & Living Finishes

-Kingston Brass warns potential buyers repeatedly that due to the nature of plating and distressing processes, each production lot of antiqued/distressed finishes ( Antique Brass, Antique Copper, Naples Bronze, and Black Stainless Steel) varies slightly in brightness and tone.
+Kingston Brass repeatedly warns potential buyers that due to the nature of plating and distressing processes, each production lot of antiqued/distressed finishes ( Antique Brass, Antique Copper, Naples Bronze, and Black Stainvless Steel) varies slightly in brightness and tone.
 The company cannot guarantee an exact match between items in these finishes.

-Oil Rubbed Bronze (ORB) will patina over time such as taking on highlights in high-touch areas.
+Oil Rubbed Bronze (ORB) will patina over time over time by taking on highlights in high-touch areas and other physical changes.

 The company does not guarantee an exact match among items in Oil Rubbed Bronze.